CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

         This command will print how many variables per individual were actually used to perform the comparison.
 You can post-process the output to check for unbalanced data.

-    --8<-- "tbl/matrix.md"
+    ### Clustering

     The matrix can be processed to obtain a heatmap:

     ???
 Example "R code"
         ```R